pleistra/Paul-Leistra-Portfolio/README.md

 The Enrolment Study makes use of three datasets.
 1. Enrolment data for all courses in publicly-funded Ontario Schools.
 The data came from Ontario's Open Source Data Catalogue.
 2. Enrolment data for all grades in publicly-funded Ontario Schools.
 The data came from Ontario's Open Source Data Catalogue.
+3. Enrolment data for courses at my school.
+I have not received permission from my school to share this data publicly, so I will only state some general conclusions that arose from this data.
-3. Survey results from my school community.
-I have not received permission from my school to share this data publicly, so I will not address this part of the Enrolment Study in my portfolio.
+4. Survey results from my school community.
+I have not received permission from my school to share this data publicly, so I will only state some general conclusions that arose from this data.

 ### Data Cleaning and Preprocessing
 The data collected from the Ontario Open Source Data Catalogue was organized as separate files for each school year.
+The most recent data available is from the 2022-23 school year.

 BigQuery was used to clean the data:
 1. Each Ontario course has a unique Course Code.
 INNER JOIN was used to get the data table that includes course codes and enrolment data for each year from 2015-16 to 2021-22.
 2. Courses with an enrolment of fewer than 10 students were recorded as "<10".
 Each of these entries were
 3. Only data from senior classes was of interest for our school.
 A DISTINCT query on the “grade” column was used to determine if there were any unusual values in the grade column.
 There were not, so a WHERE query was used to retain only senior-level classes.